infinimesh/infinimesh/README.md

 ![asciicinema](asciicast.gif)

 ## Project status
 Infinimesh is currently under heavy development.
+All development, except minor additional services for our SaaS, is open source and completely transparent on GitHub.
 APIs are alpha and may change at any time.
 Many components are already available: MQTT Bridge, State management, Graph-based permission management, Device-to-Cloud and Cloud-to-Device messages.
 A kubernetes operator is also available, which is in an early stage.
 The simplest way to work with infinimesh is by using our SaaS offering: register [here](https://www.infinimesh.io/signup.html) for free.
+A ui/dashboard is currently under development and will be available in mid Q2 2019.
 ## Build status
 [![CircleCI](https://img.shields.io/circleci/project/github/infinimesh/infinimesh.svg)](https://circleci.com/gh/infinimesh/infinimesh/tree/master) [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Finfinimesh%2Finfinimesh.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Finfinimesh%2Finfinimesh?ref=badge_shield)
 [![GoReportCard](https://goreportcard.com/badge/github.com/infinimesh/infinimesh)](https://goreportcard.com/report/github.com/infinimesh/infinimesh)